floratos-lab/hipc-dashboard-pipeline/README.md

       - **./data/source_curations**: source curation spreadsheets, as
         provided by curators.

+      - **./data/standardized_curations**: curation spreadsheets in denormalized form, after undergoing processing for quality control and standardization.
+This is the state from which all other files are created, i.e. the convenience files and release files.

       - **./data/reference_files**: resources used to support the standardization process, including controlled vocabularies from external sources and mapping files maintained by the project.